|

 x 5 studio camera, and a 10 x 10 studio which doubled as the darkroom.
 All of

-the film cameras were sold about 7 years ago when I got my first digital
+the film cameras were sold about in 2002 when I got my first digital camera,

-camera, a Fuji S602, but I still have and occasionally use the darkroom
+a Fuji S602, but I still have and occasionally use the darkroom equipment.
+I

-equipment.
-I actually bought a Cold Light for my enlarger and larger
+actually bought a Cold Light for my enlarger and larger processing trays in

-processing trays in 2007.
-Darkroom processing will probably fade away as
+2007.
+Darkroom processing will probably fade away as chemicals and fresh

-here were taken with film cameras.
-I had a period of experimentation with
+White images here were taken with film cameras.
+I had a period of

 |